joakim/kay/ideas.md

 ## Learning

-With its simple and flexible syntax, my hope is that this language could be a powerful tool for teaching programming to kids worldwide, true to [the spirit of Smalltalk](http://worrydream.com/EarlyHistoryOfSmalltalk/#smalltalkAndChildren).
+With its simple syntax and semantics, my hope is that this language could be a powerful tool for teaching programming to kids worldwide, true to [the spirit of Smalltalk](http://worrydream.com/EarlyHistoryOfSmalltalk/#smalltalkAndChildren).

 It should even be possible to translate into other natural languages than English, enabling people to code in their native language!